joantolos/blog/content/blog/angularTutorial.md

 type = "post"
 +++

-If you follow the **{{< url-link "Angular tutorial" "https://angular.io/tutorial/" >}}**, you will start building the **'Tour of Heroes'** App to learn the basics from Angular.
+If you follow the **{{< url-link "Angular tutorial" "https://angular.io/tutorial/" >}}**, you will start building the **'Tour of Heroes'** App and learn the basics from Angular.
 I always struggle with front-end frameworks so I decided to do the tutorial as we are switching to Angular 5 on my current project.
 I really recommend to do the tutorial.

 Other than my usual struggle with Javascript, I have to say that TypeScript comes more natural and "logic" to me.
 The tutorial is pretty well made and covers all the basics for a CRUD application that it can be used as **seed** for similar web applications.